 If you’re age 20 years or older, the American Heart Association recommends getting your cholesterol levels checked at least once every four to six years.
 If you have a history of high cholesterol or other risk factors for cardiovascular disease, your doctor may encourage you get your cholesterol levels tested more often.

 Your doctor can use a lipid panel to measure your total cholesterol level, as well your LDL cholesterol, HDL cholesterol, and triglyceride levels.
 Your total cholesterol level is the overall amount of cholesterol in your blood.
 It includes LDL and HDL cholesterol.

 If your levels of total cholesterol or LDL cholesterol are too high, your doctor will diagnose you with high cholesterol.
 High cholesterol is especially dangerous when your LDL levels are too high and your HDL levels are too low.
-Find out more about your recommended cholesterol levels.

 - Pay attention to the saturated and trans fats on your food labels, as well as added sugars.
 The less of these you consume, the better.
 No more than 10 percent of your daily calories should come from either saturated fats or added sugars.